isomerpages/moe-temaseksec/_student-leadership/Student Leadership (LEAD@TMS).md

 </tbody>
 </table>
 <h3>Leadership Roles</h3>
-<p>5 Leadership groups, Student Rep Committee and House Captains are formal
+<p>The 5 Leadership groups are formal leadership roles that Temasekians can
-leadership roles that Temasekians can look forward to serving in.</p>
+look forward to serving in.
+Also, students who demonstrate strong leadership skills can be involved as members of the Student Rep Committee and House Captains.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>